axibase/atsd-use-cases/research/illinois-birthrates/README.md

 ![](./images/ILL13.png)

-The `LIST` Setting is used to declare a specific list, in this case, the various years of included in the data and the [`[DROPDOWN]`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/dropdown/) clause is used to declare the functionality of the menu itself.
+The `LIST` Setting is used to declare a specific list, in this case, the various years of included in the data and the [`[dropdown]`](https://axibase.com/docs/charts/configuration/drop-down-lists.html#drop-down-lists) heading is used to declare the functionality of the menu itself.

 ## Action Items